ABOUT TOM

 Tom writes about the South, its people, culture, land, natural wealth, and beautiful detritus—ruins and abandoned places.
 He travels back roads looking for forgotten places, captivating people, and vestiges of bygone times.
 Much of that work finds its way into books, columns, essays, and features.

 Writing that evokes a sense of place and fluid, lean prose appeal to him.
-Favorite writers are James Salter, Cormac McCarthy, Pat Conroy, and James Dickey.
+Favorite writers are James Salter, Cormac McCarthy, Harry Crews, Pat Conroy, and James Dickey.

 I just got a copy of your recent book entitled “Carolina Bays.”
 What a beautiful publication!